BurnOutTrader/fund-forge/ff_strategies/README.md

 We can use the inbuilt indicators or create our own custom indicators.

 #### Creating Indicators
-For creating custom indicators, we just need to implement the `indicators trait` and either:
+For creating custom indicators, we just need to implement the `AsyncIndicators trait` which also needs `Indicators trait` and either:
 1. Create and hardcode `IndicatorEnum` variant including all matching statements, or
-2. Wrap our indicator in the `IndicatorEnum::Custom(Box<dyn Indicators>)` variant, where it will be used via `Box<dyn Indicators>` dynamic dispatch.
+2. Wrap our indicator in the `IndicatorEnum::Custom(Box<dyn AsyncIndicators + Send + Sync>)` variant, where it will be used via `Box<dyn Indicators>` dynamic dispatch.
 The fist option is the most performant, but if you want to create and test a number of indicators, you can save hardcoding the enum variants by using the second option.
 Once you have tested and are happy with the performance of your custom indicator, you can then hardcode it into the IndicatorEnum.
 You don't actually need to do any of this if you want to manually handle your Indicators in the `fn on_data_received()` function, but if you wrap in the `IndicatorEnum::Custom(Box<dyn Indicators>)` variant,